PenguinZhou/MepsBot/README.md

 Start the live-server under the **forum_website** directory to run the community website locally.
 For example, open the Forum directory using Visual Studio Code, and run the command **live-server** in its terminal.
 You can modify the code to test your own community and writing support tools.

 ## Others
+You can check the videos in the folder "figures" to check the demo.
 You can read the "MepsBot_CHI2020_Zhenhui.pdf" to get more details of our MepsBot.
 Hope everyone can be healthy and happy.